MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 You can switch the environment at any time and start working in it.
 You can also copy a survey from one environment to another.
 When you copy a survey to another environment, only the survey structure and its branching rules are copied—invitations, responses, and associated flows are not.

-To work with surveys in an environment, install the Forms Pro app from Microsoft AppSource, and assign the Survey User role to users.
+To work with surveys in an environment, install the Forms Pro app from Microsoft AppSource, and assign the Survey Owner role to users.
 If you switch to an environment that doesn't have Forms Pro, an error message is displayed.

+## Privileges required

+- Ensure that you have assigned the Survey Owner role to users.
+- Assign all privileges to emailtemplate, question, questionresponse, and survey entities.
+- If you have created any custom entities that you want Forms Pro to interact with, assign the **Append To** privilege to the entity.

 In this section, you will learn how to: